 Wild Bill Hickok is a special marshal of Hays City, Kansas.

-1870 – The Brookville Hotel in Brookville, Kansas was built.
+1870 – The Brookville Hotel in Brookville, Kansas, was built.
 It was famous for its family-style chicken dinners for more than a century.
-It still exists today, but has been moved to Abilene.
+It reopened in Abilene after several years but closed during the 2020 pandemic.

 1870s – In Pittsburg in Crawford County, the coal metropolis of Kansas was founded as a mining camp during the 1870s.

-The Bender family lived on the road south from Independence in Montgomery County, halfway between the “Little House on the Prairie” and Independence, and near a landmark known as Bender Mounds.
-People disappeared on that road and they were never heard of again.
+The Bender family lived on the road south of Independence in Montgomery County, halfway between the “Little House on the Prairie” and Independence, near a landmark known as Bender Mounds.
+People disappeared on that road, and they were never heard from again.
 Occasionally the Benders invited travelers to stay for dinner.
 These itinerants were then murdered and robbed of their valuables.

-Homesteaders begin to flock to Kansas and continue to do so over the next two decades.
+Homesteaders flocked to Kansas and continued to do so over the next two decades.